Basic Chemistry Personal Protective Equipment

 2. Eye Protection – Safety Glasses, Goggles, Face Shield

-Safety glasses are used for many different activities, not just chemistry.
-It is important to remember what experiment you will be performing when choosing what kind of glasses to use.
+Moreover, safety glasses are used for many different activities, not just chemistry.
+Thus, it is important to remember what experiment you will be performing when choosing what kind of glasses to use.
 Some examples of potential eye or face injuries include:

 - Dust, dirt, metal, or wood chips entering the eye.